-- (a) Ensure that buildings are designed and located to complement the dwelling and minimise the impact on the streetscape and natural landscape. - (b) Ensure that outbuildings do not adversely affect the amenity of the locality by their visual impact, size, overshadowing or use. - (c) Ensure outbuildings visually integrate with the development. - (d) Maintain existing significant trees and vegetation. - (e) Outbuildings must be placed and designed to minimise impact on privacy and amenity of neighbouring properties. - (f) The design of structures, including the roofline, should complement the principal residence and adjoining properties.
+- a) Ensure that buildings are designed and located to complement the dwelling and minimise the impact on the streetscape and natural landscape. - b) Ensure that outbuildings do not adversely affect the amenity of the locality by their visual impact, size, overshadowing or use. - c) Ensure outbuildings visually integrate with the development. - d) Maintain existing significant trees and vegetation. - e) Outbuildings must be placed and designed to minimise impact on privacy and amenity of neighbouring properties. - f) The design of structures, including the roofline, should complement the principal residence and adjoining properties.

 - 1. Outbuildings are not to be located within the front building line setback and must be set back a minimum of 900mm from all site boundaries.
 Windows and glass doors must face into the yard of the subject site or be appropriately treated to reduce visual impacts if facing a neighbouring property. - 2.
 Outbuildings must not be used as a secondary dwelling or dual occupancy. - 3.
 Outbuildings must be positioned so they do not overshadow habitable areas or open space of adjoining properties. - 4.
-The sum of the floor space of all outbuildings on a site (excluding carports and open structures such as pergolas, awnings and the like) must not exceed 30m2.
+The sum of the floor space of all outbuildings on a site (excluding carports and open structures such as pergolas, awnings and the like) must not exceed 30m2. - 5.
+The maximum height of outbuildings is 3.5m to the ridge and 2.5m to the underside of the eaves, above existing ground level. - 6.
+Landscaped area for single dwellings (as defined in the GRLEP 2021) is to be provided in accordance with the table contained within Clause 6.12 Landscaped areas in certain residential and environmental protection zones of the GRLEP 2021.

-- 5. The maximum height of outbuildings is 3.5m to the ridge and 2.5m to the underside of the eaves, above existing ground level. - 6.
-Landscaped area for single dwellings (as defined in the GRLEP 2020) is to be provided in accordance with the table contained within Clause 6.13 Landscaped Areas of the GRLEP 2020. - 7.
-The minimum setbacks for garages, gyms, cabanas and sheds are 900mm from all boundaries. - 8.
-Outbuildings, other than garages, where located on rear laneways, are to be setback a minimum of 1m from the laneway boundary.

-4. External finishes and cladding
+- 7. The minimum setbacks for garages, gyms, cabanas and sheds are 900mm from all boundaries. - 8.
+Outbuildings, other than garages, where located on rear laneways, are to be setback a minimum of 1m from the laneway boundary. - 9.
+External finishes and claddings of ancillary structures and outbuildings are to have low reflectivity finishes.